 Well, it depends on what you’re looking for:

-There you have it!
-You’re all set to find the perfect student accommodation in Port Elizabeth to ensure a wonderful experience at your tertiary institution.
-And once you’ve secured your spot, you’re going to need a trusted, top-quality moving service that doesn’t break your student budget.
+Finally, you’re all set and you've found the perfect student accommodation in Port Elizabeth!
+You now just need a trusted, top-quality moving service that doesn’t break your student budget.
 That’s where Wise Move comes in!

 Wise Move is a quick and easy-to-use moving company platform that connects you with the best, affordable local moving companies — whether you’re moving out of home from just down the road or across the country.
 You’re able to review and compare the quality and price of each moving service so that you can choose the one that best suits your student budget.